 Chair of Directors

 Annette has worked extensively across the education sector supporting schools to raise standards and advising on issues including policy, curriculum and leadership development.
 Currently, Annette is a Strategic Director for Academies at Greenwood Academies Trust with a range of responsibilities focused on improving primary academy performance.
 She was formerly the Head of Education Performance at Leicester City Council, responsible for strategic and operational school and Early Years improvement in the city.
-Prior to this she has had a range of national school improvement and raising achievement roles including Education Director at the Youth Sport Trust and National Science Coordinator at the Specialist Schools and Academies Trust.
-She has gained the National Professional Qualification for Headship, an MBA in Educational Leadership, has been a facilitator and coach with (now) Ambition Institute and is an accredited Challenge Partner Reviewer.
+Prior to this, she had a range of national school improvement and raising achievement roles including Education Director at the Youth Sport Trust and National Science Coordinator at the Specialist Schools and Academies Trust.
+She gained the National Professional Qualification for Headship, an MBA in Educational Leadership, was a facilitator and coach with (now) Ambition Institute and is an accredited Challenge Partner Reviewer.

 Voluntary Non-Executive Director

 LPP are looking for non-executive voluntary directors with financial, legal and human resources experience to join our current team of three.

 The role includes attendance at three board meetings per year and the Annual Summer AGM.